goldstem/CS_361-Microservice/README.md

 CS361 Microservice

-THe goal of this microservice is to assist in github automation by automatically creating and returning a link to a repository.
+The goal of this microservice is to assist in github automation by automatically creating and returning a link to a repository.

 To request data:
 Data is sent/received through sockets.
 The server.py file contents can be implemented into whichever part of the project uses the microservice.